web-infra-dev/modern.js/packages/builder/builder-doc/en/config/tools/sass.md

 ### Object Type

-When `tools.sass` is `Object` type, it is merged with the default config via Object.assign.
+When `tools.sass` is `Object` type, it is merged with the default config via deepMerge.
 For example:

 ```js
 export default {